Tyler-Lopez/RunWithMe/README.md

 ### Run Broadcast Levels

 * Invite-Only Private
+  * The run is only shared with invited friends.
 * Friends Private
+  * The run is automatically shared with all friends, but is not broadcasted publicly.
 * Gender-Specific Friends Private
+  * The run is automatically shared with all friends of your gender, but is not broadcasted publicly.
 * Gender-Specific Public
+  * The run is broadcast publicly to your gender.
 * Public
+  * The run is broadcast publicly to all genders.

 ### Safety Features: Publicly Broadcasting a Run on RunWithMe